 The Tigers in 2021 featured Thomas (who led the league and was the top DI freshman in scoring average, and led the nation in free throw makes), sophomore All-SEC selection Trendon Watford and veteran point guard Smart, who was also an All-SEC selection.

-This past year, Armstrong had to take the coaching reins of the team when Covid-19 caused much of the coaching staff to miss a game against Sam Houston State in December, leading the Tigers to an easy victory.
+In Dec.
+2020, Armstrong had to take the coaching reins of the team when Covid-19 caused much of the coaching staff to miss a game against Sam Houston State in December, leading the Tigers to an easy victory.

 During his time at Ole Miss, the Rebels won 20 games nine times in 11 seasons.
 In his last few years, he was on a staff that featured guard Stefan Moody, who earned All-SEC honors for two straight seasons and big man Sebastian Saiz, who finished first in the SEC in rebounding.